 - Please remember to return plates and dumbbells to their racks after use

 - While using weight equipment, please remember to release the weight gently.
 It gives you a better workout and avoids damage to the equipment

 - We want everyone to have a great experience while visiting the Y; please respect others by limiting your use of cell phones in the wellness center.
 If you must take or make a call, please monitor your voice.
-Photos should never be taken of anyone without their expressed permission
+Photos and videos should never be taken of anyone without their expressed permission

 - For all YMCA members, the values of caring, honesty, respect, responsibility, and faith are to be modeled at all times